Melissa Mbile Sánchez: Background and education

 Melissa was born in Malabo, the capital city of Equatorial Guinea, circa 1994.
-After attending schools locally, she was admitted to university, graduating with a bachelor's degree in economics, at age 23 years old.
+After attending schools locally, she was admitted to university, graduating with a bachelor's degree in economics at the age of 23.
 She has ambitions to complete a master's degree in digital marketing.

 Career

 Melissa has private sector experience where she has overseen, analyzed and supervised development projects.
-In 2018, she began to design "Afro-contemporary costumes", displayed and marketed with the Logo of her company.
+In 2018, she began to design "Afro-contemporary costumes" that were displayed and marketed with her company's logo.
 When describing herself, she says: "I am a fashion designer, dancer, choreographer, singer and actress".

 Other considerations

-As of September 2021, 12 young people, (referred to as "interns") have transitioned through La Capacidad.
+As of September 2021, 12 young people (referred to as "interns") have transitioned through La Capacidad.
 The company itself maintains five full-time employees.

-Melissa has two other ambitions, one is to turn her company into a fashion house.
+Melissa has two other ambitions; one is to turn her company into a fashion house.
 The other is to build a "School of Arts" in Equatorial Guinea.
 She is fluent in French, English and Spanish.